puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `instance_base`

 Required.
 The full path to the _installation_ of WebSphere that this profile should be created under.
-The IBM default is `/opt/IBM/WebSphere/AppServer`
+The IBM default is `/opt/IBM/WebSphere/AppServer`.

 ##### `profile_base`

 Required.
 The full path to the _base_ directory of profiles.
 The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`

 ##### `cell`

 Required.
 The cell that this application server should federate with.
-For example, `CELL_01`
+For example, `CELL_01`.

 ##### `node_name`

 Required.
 The name for this "node".
-For example, `appNode01`
+For example, `appNode01`.

 ##### `profile_name`

 String.
 Defaults to the resource title (`$title`)

 The name of the profile.
 The directory that gets created will be named this.

 Example: `PROFILE_APP_01` or `appProfile01`.
-Recommended to keep this alpha-numeric.
+This name should be alpha-numeric.

 ##### `user`

 String.
 Defaults to `$::websphere_application_server::user`

-The user that should "own" this profile.
+The user that should own this profile.

 ##### `group`

 String.
 Defaults to `$::websphere_application_server::group`

-The group that should "own" this profile.
+The group that should own this profile.

 ##### `dmgr_host`